1. Do What You Love, the Money Will Follow:

 5. It Takes 20 Years to Become an Overnight Success:

 This tidbit of advice was given to me by my father, and it stuck with me because of how ridiculously rational it is.
-Like anything in life, things change slowly and only seem like they happened quickly in hindsight.
+Like anything in life, things change slowly but seem like they happened quickly in hindsight.
 You wake up one morning, you realize how far you’ve come and ask yourself, “where did the time go?”
 It’s also an important reminder that no one hits it big right out of the gate.
 Take your time, work hard, be patient, and the kudos will eventually arrive!